EJFleet/joan-fleetwood-actor/README.md

 * I had difficulty moving the hamburger menu item into the position it has now.
 I tried to use every combination of padding and margin to achieve this but I was unsuccessful.
 My mentor Brian Macharia instructed me in changing the background colour of the divs to red to be able to see what was happening.
 It turned out that I had set the {align-items} value to baseline rather than center, which was the source of all the issues.
 The hamburger menu icon is now where I want it to be.

+* I initially used <br> elements for spacing in the index.html, which was pointed out by my mentor as it would mean failing the W3C validation on testing.
+I removed these and used CSS to achieve the desired result instead.

 ## Credits